Medtech venture funding hits new heights

 As with the greatest share price moves among listed medtechs, the pandemic has driven much of the action.
 Some of the biggest rounds have gone to companies active in telehealth, digital therapies and home treatment, all of which have seen increased uptake under lockdown.
 Covid-19 diagnostics developers, too, are present and correct.

-Telehealth companies such as the Swedish company Kry, which does business in the UK and US as Livi, and Zocdoc, all of which facilitate virtual doctors appointments and electronic prescriptions.
+Telehealth companies such as the Swedish company Kry, which does business in the UK and US as Livi, and Zocdoc, all facilitate virtual doctors appointments and electronic prescriptions.
 Wuxi and Binx have both developed tests for Covid-19, and Color straddles telehealth and testing, having developed its own Covid-19 diagnostics and offering a tech to schedule these, and other, tests.

 |Top 10 VC rounds of H1 2021|